TheBlueDragon2/UmberGate/NPCs/Town/Old Markham.md

 **Marked Palm** – once per day can force a Wild Magic Surge centered on himself as a reaction
 **Legendary Resistance** (1/day) – “The Boy’s not done with me yet.”

-Drop this file into `NPCs/Town/Old Markham.md` (or run the tiny script below) and he’s 100 % ready and fully canon-compliant.